Retmod/template-basic-trpc-chatapp/README.md

 - Mantine (a React component library)
 - SCSS (a CSS framework)
 - Page transitions (using Framer Motion)
+- Websocket & HTTP Server (using express)
+- tRPC Client & Server
+- Basic chat app functionality (using tRPC)
 And other configurations.

+This template is based on the [Mantine, Daisyui & SCSS template](https://github.com/Retmod/template-mantine-daisyui-scss).

 For additional information about Retmod, look [here](https://retmod.r07.dev)